Why Does God Allow Suffering?

 Speaking of these opportunities, it now remains to explain how an imperfect natural order—and the suffering it produces—can be one of the most powerful opportunities to achieve identity transformation, the natural virtues of fortitude and temperance, and the supreme virtue of love (agapē).
 The imperfect natural world (and all forms of suffering) also provide the opportunity for human collaboration toward the common good as well as the pursuit of the kingdom of God.

 As we shall see, suffering is indispensable (for most of us) in achieving our highest happiness, fulfillment, dignity, and destiny.
-It is also indispensable for achieving our contribution and legacy for the common good and the kingdom of God.
+Suffering is also indispensable for achieving our contribution and legacy for the common good and the kingdom of God.

 Though life would be less painful and difficult without suffering, it would also be less meaningful, loving, just, good, and transcendent.
 Our temporary immersion in an imperfect natural order is the perfect pathway to the eternal and perfect order of unconditional love.